Web-commited/Project-Barebone/README.md

 ### Day 10

-Frontend UX update: entering gives options to register or login
+Frontend UX update: entering gives options to register or login.
+Also DOMPurify for sanitization

+### Day 11

+edit profile: button, form & backend put method

+### Day 12

+changelog: solution--add another repository that documents: username&id, time of log, type of action, what happened

 TODO:
-4.edit profile: button & backend patch method 5.changelog printing
+5.changelog printing
-6.sanitization
 7.tests
 8.responsive design
 9.optional: add to schema some other forms of data